cysouw/YAST/text/yast.md

 - Functional postulates:
   - **Reference**: morphemes can be used to identify entities.
   - **Assertion**: morphemes can be used to make statements about referenced entities.
-  - **Semantic space**: the meaning of a morpheme is a distinctive subspace of universal semantic space.
+  - **Semantic space**: the meaning of a morpheme is a distinctive subspace of a universal semantic space.
   - **Grammaticalisation**: over time morphemes can become more functionally abstract and structurally specialized.

 The capricious process of grammaticalisation is the root cause for the accumulation of differences between languages.
 It leads to different **subdivision of semantic space**, to different **kinds of grammatical relations**, and above all it leads to different **constraints on modification** for each morpheme.